castrolem/personal-site/src/pages/posts/2023-in-a-nutshell.md

    of them because these are people that were important for me and will continue to be.
 2. I could have planned better my investments this year.
 I was spotty in my first half of the year because I had my focus on too many topics and didn’t automate the process enough.
-3. I stopped feeling excited about my current workplace, I felt that I grew in different areas in my career through the people I met, but since the last massive lay-off the vibe of the workplace and the goals drastically changed a version that does not make feel as excited as I was before.
+3. I stopped feeling excited about my current workplace.
+I felt that I grew in different areas in my career through the people I met.
+Since the last massive lay-off the vibe of the workplace and the goals drastically changed a version that does not make feel as excited as I was before.

 ## What did I learn?